ShubhadeepSadhukhan1993/fastSF/README.md

 # Hybrid Parallel C++ Code: Kolmogorov41

-Kolmogorov41 is open source and is a hybrid parallel C++ code.
+Kolmogorov41 is an open source hybrid parallel C++ code to compute structure functions for a given velocity or scalar field.

 ## Getting the Source Code

-Kolmogorov41 is hosted on GitHub:
+Kolmogorov41 is hosted on GitHub.
+You can download the source code from the following link:

 https://github.com/ShubhadeepSadhukhan1993/Kolmogorov41

 [Click here to download] (https://github.com/ShubhadeepSadhukhan1993/Kolmogorov41)

-Here you can get the source code.

 ## Required Libraries

+The following libraries are required for installing and running Kolmogorov41:

 1. CMake
 2. Blitz++
 3. YAML-cpp